 Essentially, the tax software runs all income tax calculations for you, including completing the necessary tax authority forms.
 The software works in line with the IRS tax codes to analyze your financial information and give you the safest legal ways to lower your tax bills and get tax deductions—Maximum tax refunds!

 The tax software will either employ the interview method or the form method to assist you with your tax returns.
+Both methods are efficient, but they are suitable in certain situations.
+That’s why it’s a good idea to learn what they are.
 Here is how both ways work.

 The interview method is like a question-and-answer process.
 However, this method does not require the taxpayer to know the different sections on a tax form.
 Instead, the system will ask you a series of questions that you should answer and automatically complete your forms and calculate your tax liability for you.